 - Support for families is better integrated so they have more time together

-- Funding for services is sustainable for the future
+- Funding for services is fair and sustainable for the future

 Members of Together for Short Lives are kept up to date by our regular newsletter Policy Matters.
-We also produce regular policy briefings and respond to government consultations.
+We produce regular policy briefings and respond to consultations run by the UK and devolved governments and other public bodies.
+We also submit evidence to parliamentary inquiries.
 Some of our policy documents such as meeting notes and presentations are available to Together for Short Lives members in the members' area of this website.

 We are currently focused on influencing the following policy areas below: